windweller/Tinker/README.md

 # Tinker
-Tinker is a parallel-by-default File/Directory Management System with additional interface to NLP and ML libraries.
-Tinker right now uses Scala's awesome Stackable Trait Pattern, and just finished it's asynchronous File I/O implementation.
+Tinker is a parallel-by-default File/Directory/Data Management System with additional interface to NLP and ML libraries.
+Tinker right now uses Scala's awesome Stackable Trait Pattern, and is tightly integrated with powerful Akka Stream to handle task parallelization and pipelining.

 ## Design Philosophy

 We want to make standard large file ML/NLP processing as smooth as easy as possible, even for computers with less power/memory.
-We only keep operations within one module coherent.
-Operations between modules or involves several modules will be provided with files saving/reading as buffer.
-If no explicit location specified, Tinker will create temporary files that will be deleted after JVM exits.
+We parallelize tasks whenever possible, and make most of the tasks asynchronous.
+Tinker has robust I/O interface that allows users to interact with files (of various format) and databases (PostgreSQL, MySQL...) without pain.
+It also uses buffering so lower memory computer can still function well with data multiple times larger than its capacity (speed being the drawback).

 ## Current State